sfraser-dev/web-python-flask-hello/readme.txt

 In "app.py", the function names are largely irrelevant.
 What the user interacts with are the endpoints (@app.route("/"), etc).
 Function names only useful for out application itself, the user doesn't care about them.

+####################
+Jinja2, library that comes installed with Flask.
+Allows us to interpolate, to put stuff (other strings) into a text - these other strings are HTML strings.
+A template is any string of text that contains placeholders for the template language to be able to replace these placeholders with something else.
+The syntax used for the placeholders, and the whole syntax of the template as a whole, is known as a template language, and the underlying code that evaluates the template and puts the new values in is called a template engine.
+Flask comes with the powerful Jinja2 template language.
+Flask and Jinja2 were written by the same person.